HCL-HUBL/KILDA/README.md

 HG00304	/path/to/HG00304_chr6_R1.fastq /path/to/HG00304_chr6_R2.fastq
 ```

-The rsid file must have one rsid per line, with the variant ID, a tabulation, a kmer representing the reference sequence, a tabulation and a kmer representing the alternative sequence:
+The rsid file must have one rsid per line, with the variant ID, a tabulation, a kmer representing the reference sequence, a tabulation and a kmer representing the alternative sequence.

+This file can be created using the helper script [variant_kmers.sh](./bin/variant_kmers.sh), see the [FAQ](#generating-the-variant-kmers).

+*Note*: the variant IDs will only be used to name columns in the output file.

 ```
 rs41272114  AACATGATAGACATACGCATTTGGATAGTAT AACATGATAGACATATGCATTTGGATAGTAT